agentmorris/MegaDetector/megadetector.md

 Before you read the rest of this page...

-* If you are looking for a convenient tool to run MegaDetector, you don't need anything from this page: check out [EcoAssist](https://github.com/PetervanLunteren/EcoAssist?tab=readme-ov-file).
+* If you are looking for a convenient tool to run MegaDetector, you don't need anything from this page: check out [AddaxAI](https://addaxdatascience.com/addaxai/) (formerly EcoAssist).
 * If you're just <i>considering</i> the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the much shorter "[getting started with MegaDetector](getting-started.md)" page.
 * If you're a programmer-type looking to use tools from this repo, check out the [Python package](https://pypi.org/project/megadetector/) that provides access to everything in this repo (yes, you guessed it, "pip install megadetector").
 * If you're already familiar with MegaDetector and you're ready to run it on your data, and you're looking for instructions on running MegaDetector, read on!